 – Your arms and feet will get warm in about 1 minute after starting this exercise

 – The nasal passages will become more open and moist in about the same 1-2 minutes.

-Permanent remedy for persistent cough
+The permanent remedy for a persistent cough

-After testing thousands of their patients, the Russian medical doctors (who developed this exercise) found that persistent cough is possible only in those people who have at least twice less oxygen in body cells (measured in seconds using the DIY body-oxygen test).
+After testing thousands of their patients, the Russian medical doctors (who developed this exercise) found that a persistent cough is possible only in those people who have at least twice less oxygen in body cells (measured in seconds using the DIY body-oxygen test).
 As a result, the permanent remedy for chronic coughing is to slow down the unconscious- or automatic-breathing pattern closer to the medical norm.
 With more than X seconds for the body oxygenation test, coughing disappears completely.
 You can find this magic number X in the next paragraph as your bonus content.